oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

    - See `patch-restart-version.sh` and `patch-introspect-version.sh` in
      the `kubernetes/samples/scripts/create-weblogic-domain/model-in-image/utils/`
      directory.
-   - Or see the more advanced `introspectDomain.sh` and `rollDomain.sh` among the [Domain lifecycle sample scripts]({{< relref "/samples/simple/domains/lifecycle/_index.md">}}).
+   - Or, see the more advanced `introspectDomain.sh` and `rollDomain.sh` among the [Domain lifecycle sample scripts]({{< relref "/samples/simple/domains/lifecycle/_index.md">}}).